A Typical Agency Conversation

 What Comes Out of It?

-By the end of the two days, it’s clear whether there’s real leverage to build on—or not.
+By the end of the two days, it’s clear whether there’s real leverage—or not.

 If not, it concludes—clear, contained, and resolved.

-They still leave with something specific they can use immediately—and over time.
+They still leave with something specific they can use immediately.

 How does that fit into what we’re already doing?

-From there, if it makes sense, I stay involved on a retainer basis, typically over the course of a year.
+When it fits, I stay involved on a retainer basis—typically over the course of a year.

 I limit my work to a select group of six to nine athletes annually—